Cancellation of a critical pair in discrete Morse theory and its effect on (co)boundary operators: Introduction

 Furthermore, discrete Morse theory offers efficient methods for computing topological invariants such as homology groups \cite{mondal}, Betti numbers, etc. We remark that these computations are dependent on the choice of gradient vector field that admits a low number of critical simplices, as well as one that allows an efficient (weighted) enumeration of important combinatorial objects, viz., \emph{gradient trajectories}.
 The task of computing homology gets reduced to the computation of (discrete) \emph{Morse homology groups}, which are homology groups of a relatively simpler chain complex, known as \emph{Morse complex}.

-The technique of \emph{cancelling a pair of critical simplices}~\cite{forman1998,forman2002} allows us to augment a given gradient vector field to a more efficient one.
-We note that cancellation of critical pairs perturbs the set of critical simplices, as well as (some of) the gradient trajectories.
-Therefore, to compute the Morse homology groups with respect to the improved gradient vector field obtained after cancellation, we are required to enumerate all possible gradient trajectories with respect to the new gradient vector field.
-However, in this article, we provide an explicit formula for the modified boundary operators (with respect to the improved gradient vector field), in terms of the boundary operators with respect to the gradient vector field before cancellation. \begin{theorem} Let $\K$ be a $d$-dimensional simplicial complex with an assigned gradient vector field $\V$.
+The technique of \emph{cancelling a pair of critical simplices}~\cite{forman1998,forman2002} (or, more generally \emph{simultaneous cancellations}~\cite{Hersh}) is a crucial technique that allows us to augment a given gradient vector field to a more efficient one.
+However, cancellation of critical pair(s) perturbs the set of critical simplices, as well as (some of) the gradient trajectories.
+Therefore, to compute the Morse homology groups with respect to the improved gradient vector field obtained after cancellation, one is required to enumerate all possible gradient trajectories with respect to the new gradient vector field.
+Thus, it is a natural problem of interest to \begin{itemize} \item determine how exactly such cancellations affect gradient trajectories, and \item establish a formal relationship between (co)boundary operators, pre- and post-cancellations. \end{itemize}

+In this article, we address this problem and provide an explicit formula for the modified boundary operators (with respect to the improved gradient vector field), in terms of the boundary operators with respect to the gradient vector field before cancellation.
+This formula can be obtained through a sequence of elementary row operations on the matrix representations of the original boundary operators. \begin{theorem} Let $\K$ be a $d$-dimensional simplicial complex with an assigned gradient vector field $\V$.
 Let $(\sigma_0^{(k)},\tau_0^{(k-1)})$ be a cancellable critical pair, for some $k \in \{1, \dots, d\}$, and $\W$ be the gradient vector field obtained by cancelling $(\sigma_0^{(k)},\tau_0^{(k-1)})$ from $\V$.
 Let $\partial_q^{\V}: C_q^{\V}(\K) \rightarrow C_{q-1}^{\V}(\K)$ and $\partial_q^{\W}: C_q^{\W}(\K) \rightarrow C_{q-1}^{\W}(\K)$ be the $q$-th boundary maps of the Morse complexes corresponding to $\V$ and $\W$, respectively.
 Then the following hold. \begin{enumerate}[(1)] \item For $q>k+1$ or $q<k-1$,

 \item If $ \sigma_1, \dots, \sigma_n $ are the $\W$-critical $k$-simplices, and for any $\W$-critical $(k+1)$-simplex $\beta$, $\partial_{k+1}^{\V}(\beta)= \sum_{j=0}^{n} b_j\sigma_j$, then

 \item The operator $\partial_{k-1}^{\W}$ is the restriction of $\partial_{k-1}^{\V}$ to the subgroup $C_{k-1}^{\W}(\K)$, i.e.,